Lunch Money (song)

-"Lunch Money" is a song by American hip hop recording artist Pusha T. "Lunch Money" is produced by Kanye West.
+"Lunch Money" is a song by American rapper Pusha T, and is produced by Kanye West.
 On November 19, 2014, the song was officially released as the album's first official single by G.O.O.D.
 Music and Def Jam Recordings.
 On December 16, 2014, the music video was released for "Lunch Money"; it was directed by Emil Nava.

 Music video

 The music video for "Lunch Money" was directed by Emil Nava.
 In the video, a sting operation unveils a ton of unexpected surveillance footage.
-The footage intermixes moments of dancers having fun with eerie shots.
+The footage mixes moments of dancers having fun with eerie shots.

 Track listing

 Critical and commercial reception

 The track picked up praise from publications such as Rolling Stone, with the song described as having a "druggy, psychedelic haze" to it.